Team-Capstone-ANA-699-Robotics/robotics-capstone/README.md

 ---

 *Can a robot learn to move — not from trial and error — but from studying the past?*
-*This project explores that question.*
+*This project explores that question — three ways.*

 ---